SetProtocol/STIPS/STIPS/STIP-009.md

 ![ManagerFactory migrate](../assets/stip-009/image3.png "")

-An `deployer` wants to migrate an existing Set Token to a DelegatedManager smart contract manager.
+A `deployer` wants to migrate an existing Set Token to a DelegatedManager smart contract manager.

 1. The `deployer` calls createManager() passing in the Set Token address, parameters for the permissioning on DelegatedManager, and the desired extensions.
 Specifically,